Loading…

 How Cresemba 100 mg Capsule Works?

-Cresemba 100 mg Capsule contains the active ingredient isavuconazole, which is an antifungal medication.
+Cresemba 100 mg Capsule contains the active ingredient isavuconazole, which is an antifungal drug.
 Cresemba 100 mg works by targeting the fungal cell membrane, specifically inhibiting an enzyme called lanosterol demethylase, which is responsible for the production of ergosterol - a key component of the fungal cell membrane.
-By inhibiting this enzyme, isavuconazole disrupts the integrity of the fungal cell membrane, leading to cell death and preventing the spread of the infection.
+By inhibiting this enzyme, isavuconazole disrupts the integrity of the fungal cell membrane, leading to cell death and preventing the spread of infection.

 Safety Advices Cresemba 100 mg Capsule